MallikarjunaYC/TestStats_ADO/README.md

 Program helps in analyzing the test status data from ADO

 This program accomplishes by
-1. importing data from ADO into Excel
+1. Importing data from ADO into Excel
 2. Send the generated Excel file by mail to the assigned people
 3. Create a scheduler to send mail